idrinth-thalui/core/loading-screens/idrinthFollowerLoadingScreen6.md

 Long ago, the Altmeri gods walked among the Elves.
-However, some of their gods were excluded from the eight Divines when they were organized.
+However, some of their gods were excluded from the eight Divines when they were organised.